 Shutting up and shutting down and disconnecting works until it doesn’t.
 This can happen at any time.
 Sometimes there is a trigger, some highly stressful life situation, or hearing about someone else’s abuse.
 Sometimes it happens when their own children get to the age they were when it happened.

 Letting it out

 The first reaction, when the dissociation stops working and things start going badly, is surprise.
 “Why is this happening now?
 I thought I put this aside, I thought I was over it.
 I haven’t thought about it in years.
 I was OK last year; why am I so depressed (or anxious, or angry) now?”
 The answer is simple: It’s time for this to come out.
 Your body, your mind, your nervous system needs to heal from it.

 Then it’s time for action.
 It’s time to tell your story to someone.
 Someone you trust: a therapist, a spouse, a support group, someone.
 There are many ways that people recover.
 Reading a book about others’ experiences, or joining a support group can help—it’s important to know you’re not alone.
 One support group is called “1 in 6”, and they have a number of resources available.

 This is, of course, also a time that therapy can help.
 Seeing a therapist who uses powerful somatic therapies (such as EMDR) can support you to move forward in your healing process.
 Childhood trauma, if not addressed, can continue to do damage over one’s lifetime.

 There is a lot to say here, far more than I can touch on in this blog.
 If you live in Colorado Springs, and you’ve survived sexual abuse, please feel free to call me to discuss what options might be available.
-(719-377-4577) or fill out the contact form below.
-If you live somewhere else, click on the link to 1 in 6 above.
+(719-377-4577) or email me at firstname.lastname@example.org.
+If you live somewhere else, click on the link to 1 in 6.
 You’ve suffered long enough—it’s time to start healing.